-The grant of stock options ("Options") to purchase common shares of the Company, pursuant to the Company's stock option plan, as amended on June 27, 2018 (the "Stock Option Plan"), is an integral component of executive officer compensation packages.
+The grant of stock options ("Options") to purchase common shares of the Company, pursuant to the Company's stock option plan, as amended on June 15, 2021 (the "Stock Option Plan"), is an integral component of executive officer compensation packages.
 The Stock Option Plan is administered by the Board of Directors, with option grants being recommended by the Compensation Committee to the Board.
 The Stock Option Plan is designed to give each option holder an interest in preserving and maximizing shareholder value in the longer term, to enable the Company to attract and retain individuals with experience and ability, and to reward individuals for current performance and expected future performance.
 Previous stock option grants are considered when reviewing executive officer compensation packages as a whole.

-In 2018 a total 4,360,000 stock options were granted to officers and directors of the Company.
-No stock options were exercised by officers or directors in 2018.
+In 2020 a total of 5,312,014 stock options were granted to executive officers, employees and consultants of the Company.
+No stock options were in exercised 2020.

-In 2019 a total of 5,650,000 stock options were granted to officers and directors of the Company.
-No stock options were exercised by officers or directors in 2019.
+In 2021 a total of 11,089,777 stock options were granted to executive officers, employees and consultants of the Company.
+No stock options were exercised in 2021.